 Even if the passenger sensing system has turned off the passenger frontal airbag, no system is fail-safe.
-No one can guarantee that an airbag will not deploy under some unusual circumstance, even though the airbag is turned off.
+No one can guarantee that an airbag will not inflate under some unusual circumstance, even though the airbag is off.

-Never put a rear-facing child restraint in the front seat, even if the airbag is off.
-If securing a forward-facing child restraint in the front outboard passenger seat, always move the seat as far back as it will go.
-It is better to secure child restraints in the rear seat.
-Consider using another vehicle to transport the child when a rear seat is not available.
+Secure rear-facing child restraints in a rear seat, even if the airbag is off.
+If you secure a forward-facing child restraint in the front outboard passenger seat, always move the seat as far back as it will go.
+It is better to secure the child restraint in a rear seat.